-Net Zero Emissions by 2050 Scenario Announced Pledges Scenario Stated Policies Scenario Sustainable Development Scenario Definitions A scenario which sets out a narrow but achievable pathway for the global energy sector to achieve net zero CO 2 emissions by 2050.
+Net Zero Emissions by 2050 Announced Pledges Stated Policies Sustainable Development Scenario Scenario Scenario Scenario Definitions A scenario which sets out a narrow but achievable pathway for the global energy sector to achieve net zero CO 2 emissions by 2050.
 It doesn't rely on emissions reductions from outside the energy sector to achieve its goals.
 A scenario which assumes that all climate commitments made by governments around the world, including Nationally Determined Contributions (NDCs) and longer-term net zero targets, will be met in full and on time.
 A scenario which reflects current policy settings based on a sector-by-sector assessment of the specific policies that are in place, as well as those that have been announced by governments around the world An integrated scenario specifying a pathway aiming at: ensuring universal access to affordable, reliable, sustainable and modern energy services by 2030 (SDG 7); substantially reducing air pollution (SDG 3.9); and taking effective action to combat climate change (SDG 13).
-Objectives To show what is needed across the main sectors by various actors, and by when, for the world to achieve net zero energy related and industrial process CO 2 emissions by 2050 while meeting other energy-related sustainable development goals.
-To show how close do current pledges get the world towards the target of limiting global warming to 1.5 °C, it highlights the "ambition gap" that needs to be closed to achieve the goals agreed at Paris in 2015 To provide a benchmark to assess the potential achievements (and limitations) of recent developments in energy and climate policy.
-To demonstrate a plausible path to concurrently achieve universal energy access, set a path towards meeting the objectives of the Paris Agreement on climate change and significantly reduce air pollution.
+Objectives To show what is needed To show how close do To provide a benchmark to To demonstrate a plausible across the main sectors by current pledges get the assess the potential path to concurrently various actors, and by when, world towards the target of achievements (and achieve universal energy limiting global warming to goals agreed at Paris in 2015 be closed to achieve the